Did you know that Canada’s most populous province was named for one of the 5 Great Lakes of North America?

 This means that the north, west, and southwest of the lake are part of the Canadian Province of Ontario (which was named for the lake).
 The south and east of the lake are part of the U.S. state of New York.

-Because of the fact that it’s the easternmost of the 5 Great Lakes, it’s the only one that doesn’t border the U.S. State of Michigan.
+Because it’s the easternmost of the 5 Great Lakes, it’s the only one that doesn’t border the U.S. State of Michigan.

 2. It’s the smallest of the 5 Great Lakes by surface area